erilu/bulk-rnaseq-analysis/README.md

 1. Select genes that are signifcantly different based on `padj`, in which the `padj` is lower than a specified cutoff value.
 2. Sort by `log2FoldChange` to identify the genes that are most highly up or down.
 3.  (optional) Filter out genes that are very lowly-expressed (low `baseMean` values) which are not as likely to be biologically relevant.
 To do so, we can either use `baseMean` or we can calculate another metric called "counts per million" (cpm).
 The counts per million value is more intuitive because we can use a similar cutoff value across different sequencing experiments.
 4. Generate a ranked gene list file (`.rnk`), which is a list of all the genes in the dataset ordered by `log2FoldChange`.
-This file is required for Gene Set Enrichment Analysis, which I will explain later in the [GSEA section](#GSEA).
+This file is required for Gene Set Enrichment Analysis, which I will explain in a later section of this guide.

 Since there are many variations of sorting / filtering the data, I wrote the function `generate_DE_results()` to perform multiple filtering steps and provide output in the form of csv files.
 I export these files so they can be easily shared and interpreted by other bench scientists without having to read the data into R.